 So, is more training and more control the answer?
 Would that end the cruelty and neglect?There has never been a point in history where we have so much easy access to information – especially about training and controlling our dogs.
 There are television gurus, social media, podcasts, you tube, countless books and videos – the number of professional dog trainers has experienced an incredible surge in the past 20 years – and yet these problems still persist.
 Dogs are still suffering, dying, being abused, neglected, abandoned.
 So, I’m skeptical that more control or better training is the answer.

 What our dogs need is more healing, and less heeling.
 Our goal for our dogs should be the same goal they have for themselves: To feel safe, secure and whole.
-This requires us to step down off our hierarchical podium and be on an equal level with our dogs.
+This requires us to step down off our hierarchical pedestal and be on an equal level with our dogs.

 Here is where the Platinum Rule needs to be applied.
 This is very different than the ubiquitous Golden Rule.
 The Platinum Rule says, “Do unto others as they would have done unto them.”
 In other words, understand what they want from their perspective, not ours.